 Oksywie Culture was an offshoot of Pomeranian Culture, and continued many of its traditions.
 But this time, they used iron!

 These two Iron-Age cultures overlapped each other in time and space in Poland.
 They contained a mixture of local cultures, including Pomeranian culture and Gothic culture from the north.

 Early Slavs and the Polans (800 CE)

 Finally, we approach written Polish history.
 The early Slavs appeared around the time that Western Rome fell.
-They originated near Ukraine and Poland, and expanded outwards towards the Balkans and the Volga River.
+First, they originated near Ukraine and Poland.
+Then, they expanded outwards towards the Balkans and the Volga River.
 Along the way, they picked up Christianity and converted to it.
-Greeks and Romans referred to these early Slavs as Veneti (“friendly”) and Spori (“they scatter like grain”).
+Their migration was noted by many different groups.
+In fact, Greeks and Romans referred to these early Slavs as Veneti (“friendly”) and Spori (“they scatter like grain”).

 By User Fphilibert from fr.wiki - here, CC BY-SA 3.0, Link

 One group of early Slavs, the Polans, rose to power in the area that we now know as Poland.
 They were led by legendary figures who founded the Piast Dynasty.
 Their first historical leader was Mieszko I.

 The Piast Dynasty was founded by Mieszko I. He established Poland as a monarchy.
 Next, Mieszko forged alliances with nearby Bohemia, Sweden, and the Holy Roman Empire.
 At the same time, Christian texts appeared in Poland.
 With these texts came reading and writing.